Electric powered scooters (e-scooters)

 • do not carry a passenger (dinking).

-A legal e-scooter is defined as a vehicle designed for use by one person and:
+A legal e-scooter is defined as a vehicle that:

-• transports a person while the person is standing
+• transports a person while the person is standing or seated

 • has a footboard between the front and rear wheels

-• is steered by means of a handlebar
+• is steered by a handlebar

 An e-scooter that falls outside the scope of this definition is considered an unregistered motor vehicle, and is liable to penalties.

-Shared scheme e-scooters
+Hire/shared scheme e-scooters

 Offences while using an e-scooter